 - Men and women who have made a reasoned decision to be homeless.
 This likely is the smallest cohort of homeless people in Los Angeles and across the United States.

 People who are not intentionally homeless, and mentally ill homeless individuals, nearly always require emergency and longer-term assistance to access housing.
-In situations in which a person is homeless by choice, some thing that the decision to stop being homeless is all that is necessary to move in the direction to obtain housing.
-In the end, that is easier said that done, if nothing else because of the stigma that can (and likely will) attach to a decision to spend time homeless by choice.
+In situations in which a person is homeless by choice, something that the decision to stop being homeless is all that is necessary to move in the direction to obtain housing.
+In the end, that is easier said than done, if nothing else because of the stigma that can (and likely will) attach to a decision to spend time homeless by choice.